spikestats/spikestats.github.io/features/match-history.md

 # Valorant Match History & Timeline

-The match history screen in Spike Stats provides an intuitive and interactive way to review your recent Valorant games — complete with performance graphs and filtering options.
+The match history page in Spike Stats provides an intuitive and interactive way to review your recent Valorant games — complete with performance graphs and filtering options.

 ## 🕹️ Track Your Latest 200 Matches